VladimirK2/kzm-tools/tafcj-doc.md

 *Function parameters are to be specified without quotes, comma-delimited*.

 *Only one set of parentheses can be used in function definition.
-If those are necessary in function parameters, system macros \$LPARENTH\$ amd \$RPARENTH\$ are to be used*.
+If those are necessary in function parameters, system macros \$LPARENTH\$ and \$RPARENTH\$ are to be used*.

 *Commas in function parameters shall be represented as \$COMMA\$*.